DSA – Robotics and Programming

 With innovation as one of the school’s new strategic thrusts, we have explored new ideas to align our programmes to promote innovation in our students.
 We have embarked in the Digital Makers’ Programme rolled out by Infocomm Media Development Authority.
 The Programme aims to grow the maker culture through the introduction of simple-to-use and open-ended technologies that the baseline users will be comfortable using.

-Our Secondary 1 students are be exposed to Micro:bits, an entry-level programmable microcontroller which will be given to our students to inspire them to explore the possibilities of digital making.
+Our Secondary 1 students are exposed to Micro:bits, an entry-level programmable microcontroller, which will be loaned to our students to inspire them to explore the possibilities of digital making.
 After the training, they would be actively looking at how they can use Micro:bits to make improvement to their lives in the school community.

-Our Secondary 2 students would deepen their learning of Micro:bits with the introduction of new sensors, which would allow them to wider options and coming up with more complex solutions.
+Our Secondary 2 students would deepen their learning of Micro:bits with the introduction of new sensors, which would allow them wider options and to come with more complex solutions.
 After the training, they would be working on their projects to benefit selected VWOs.